rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/nessus/nessus_xmlrpc_login.md

 ## Vulnerable Application

 This module simply attempts to login to a Nessus XMLRPC interface using a specific user/pass.

-### Verification Steps
+## Verification Steps
-Example steps in this format (is also in the PR):

 1. Start msfconsole
 2. Do: `use auxiliary/scanner/nessus/nessus_rest_login`